 Upon receipt of the Confirmation of Filing, the employer must IMMEDIATELY make and post copies of both the Application for Termination of Bargaining Rights (Form A-6) and the Notice to Employees of Application for Termination of Bargaining Rights.
-These documents are to be posted adjacent to one anotherwith each other in a sufficient number of locations so that they are likely to come to the attention of all employees affected by the application.
+These documents are to be posted with each other in a sufficient number of locations so that they are likely to come to the attention of all employees affected by the application.

 The Notice to Employees of Application for Termination of Bargaining Rights advises employees that an employee or group of employees is applying to terminate the union's bargaining rights and directs them to the adjacent Application for Termination of Bargaining Rights for details about the application.
-The notice also notifies the employees that a secret ballot vote will likely be held, and, if it is, that it will normally take placecommence five (5) to eight (8) days after the Application Filing Date.
+The notice also notifies the employees that a secret ballot vote will likely be held, and, if it is, that it will normally commence five to eight days after the Application Filing Date.
 In addition, the Notice advises the employees of their rights, including the right to make statements to the Board about the application, and alerts them to look for future postings that will inform them of voter eligibility, the date, time, method and location of the vote, and the date and location of meetings with Mediators and Hearings.